 The Northern Territory Cruise Sector Activation Plan 2015-2020 provides the NT Government and industry with a clear direction on the initiatives required to continue to promote the NT as a desirable cruise destination.
 The Strategy also outlines key areas of focus to grow the cruise sector and maximise the benefits for all Territorians.

 Tourism NT heads the Cruise Ship Working Group, made up of various stakeholders in the cruise sector, to inform and drive the Cruise Sector Activation Plan, which replaced the Northern Territory Ten Year Cruise Vision 2004.

 The Cruise Sector Activation Plan addresses three key objectives:

 - Cruise ship attraction - working with cruise lines to encourage port visits and home-base operations

 - Infrastructure and facilities - working with Darwin Port Operations and other service industries to ensure Darwin port is prepared and capable of meeting the needs of all cruise ship traffic in the region

 - Experience development - working with the tourism industry and local retailers to create exciting shore excursions, overland excursions and general activities to meet the needs of cruise ship passengers and crew.

-According to the Australian Cruise Association the industry body charged with marketing Australia and the South Pacific as a desirable cruise destination to major cruise lines, the estimated total output of the Australian cruise shipping industry in 2018-19 was $5.2 billion, including direct expenditure of $2.5 billion.
+According to the Australian Cruise Association, the industry body charged with marketing Australia and the South Pacific as a desirable cruise destination to major cruise lines, the estimated total output of the Australian cruise shipping industry in 2018-19 was $5.2 billion, with a direct expenditure of $2.5 billion.